DaveMBush/davembush.github.io/source/_posts/An-Angular-Application-Architecture-That-Works.md

 ## Lazy Loading

-While it is possible to create an application where the routes are all specified in one file, for large applications, performance will eventually be impacted.
+While it is possible to create an application where the routes are all specified in one file, this file will quickly get out of hand if you are working with a large application.
 You can save yourself a lot of trouble and reduce the cognitive load necessary to digest one file with all the routes if you commit to lazy loading up front.

 ### Routes